2021 Kabul school bombing

 On 8 May 2021, a car bombing, followed by two more improvised explosive device (IED) blasts, occurred in front of Sayed al-Shuhada school in Dashte Barchi, a predominantly Shia Hazara area in western Kabul, Afghanistan, leaving at least 90 people dead and 240 injured.
 The majority of the casualties were girls between 11 and 15 years old.
-The attack took place in a neighborhood that has frequently been attacked by militants belonging to the regional Islamic State of Iraq and the Levant – Khorasan Province (ISIL-K) over the years.
+The attack took place in a neighborhood that has frequently been attacked by militants belonging to the regional Islamic State – Khorasan Province (IS-K) over the years.

 Following the attack, residents of Dashte Barchi expressed anger over the lack of security in the area.
-The residents said the government has not done enough to secure Dashte Barchi, in spite of knowing it has repeatedly come under attack from militants belonging to ISIL.
-Many of the residents held Afghan president Ashraf Ghani responsible for the attack and raised loud chants against the Afghan government and security forces.
+The residents said the government had not done enough to secure Dashte Barchi, in spite of knowing it had repeatedly come under attack from IS-K. Many of the residents held Afghan president Ashraf Ghani responsible for the attack and raised loud chants against the Afghan government and security forces.

 Background

 The Dashte Barchi area of Kabul is populated by members of Afghanistan's Hazara ethnic group.
 In 2018, 34 people were killed in a school bombing and around 24 people were killed in an attack on a wrestling club in the area.
-In 2020, 24 people were killed in an attack on maternity hospital and around 30 were killed when Kawsar-e-Danish tutoring center was attacked in the same area.
+In 2020, 24 people were killed in an attack on a maternity hospital and around 30 were killed when Kawsar-e-Danish tutoring center was attacked in the same area.
 Islamic State affiliates (IS) claimed responsibility for most of the attacks.
 Most Hazaras practice Shia Islam and are considered heretics by the IS.
-The Taliban also target the Hazaras for violent persecution, and they have also opposed education for girls, particularly teenagers.
+The Taliban also target the Hazaras for violent persecution, and have also opposed education for girls, particularly teenagers.

-Afghanistan in general had also seen a large increase in fighting between Afghan security forces and Taliban insurgents as both sides work to gain territory over strategic areas seen with the withdrawal of U.S. and NATO troops.
+Afghanistan in general had also seen a large increase in fighting between Afghan security forces and Taliban insurgents as both sides tried to gain control of strategic areas ahead of the withdrawal of U.S. and NATO troops.